 The end of fossil fuel use has been forecast across history, from William Jevons Stanley's Coal Question in 1865 to M. King Hubbert's Peak Oil in 1956, through the Green New Deal of our times.

 Why do we keep revising our predictions for the demise of fossil fuels?
 Will we ever run out?

-Join our panel of experts in a discussion of what these forecasts tell us about the future of fossil fuel use, what they tell us about energy, and how we can wean ourselves from this addiction.
+A panel of experts discussed what these forecasts tell us about the future of fossil fuel use, what they tell us about energy, and how we can wean ourselves from this addiction.

 - Jacqueline Lang Weaver, University of Houston Law Center

 - Daniel Raimi, Resources for the Future